 Interestingly, the Ten Commandments are a summary of all the laws of the Bible.
 All the rest of the laws are an explanation or practical application of one or more of the Ten Commandments.
 Jesus, of course, further summarized Biblical law into two commandments: love God and love your neighbour.
 The law really is just an explanation of how to practically obey those two commands!

-For a much more detailed look at Biblical Law and how it works today take the free e-mail course: Life Line.
+For a much more detailed look at Biblical Law and how it works today take the free e-mail course: Master Life.

 You can research the practical, current applications of Biblical Law by reading The Institutes Of Biblical Law available in our Bookstore.